khadas/khadas_docs/source/edge/UpgradeViaUSBCable.md

 * Maskrom Mode:
 ![AndroidTool maskrom](/images/edge/AndroldTool_maskrom.png)

-If the board is upgraded from`android 7.1`to`android 9.0 `firmware or The board is upgraded from`android 9.0`to`android 7.1 `firmware,
+If the board is upgraded from `android 7.1` to `android 9.0 ` firmware or The board is upgraded from `android 9.0` to `android 7.1 ` firmware, which requires `erasing Flash`.
-which requires `erasing Flash':
+* erasing Flash Mode:
 ![AndroidTool maskrom](/images/edge/AndroldTool_maskrom_en.png)

 Now all you need to do is to click the `Upgrade` button of the tool and wait for upgrading to complete: